boclips/boclips-player/CONTRIBUTING.md

 ### Running the demos

-There are several demos that can be run via `npm run`.
+There are several demos that can be run via `pnpm`.
 See `./demo/` for a list of the available demos.

 For example:
 ```
-$ npm run demo:static
+$ pnpm demo:static
 ```

 ### Making changes